 Having a good elector list is a huge cost savings tool.
 Without it, your election body is rebuilding the list from scratch every election period which takes time and money.
 This can also lead to lower turnout.
 Voters who may have already registered at a different level will be frustrated to repeat a process they believe they’ve already completed.
 Lacking a list increases your cost but doesn’t increase your participation causing the cost per vote to increase substantially.

 You don’t have to build your list from scratch.
-In fact, many provincial and municipal bodies have agreements with the level above to share updates to the elector list.
-Quebec is well known to have one of the most up to date and thorough electors lists due to its symbiotic relationship with Elections Canada.
-This relationship allows both parties to share the burden of maintaining elector lists for Quebec.
+In fact, many provincial and municipal bodies have agreements with other election management bodies to share updates to the elector list.
+Sharing elector list data with authorized federal, provincial, and municipal authorities helps to improve the quality of the elector lists for future elections.

 It makes happier voters